udondan/googlefonts/README.md

 googlefonts
 ================

 Node/Meteor wrapper for googlefonts API.

+This is basically not doing anything but requesting a single URL from the Google API and converting the result to JSON.
+The reason why you might want to use this module is, it has an internal cache (defaults to 1 hour) and blocks concurrent API requests and returns the result of the first request to all pending calls.
+Additionally the returned object is a singleton.
+So no matter where you instantiate it, it will be using the same cache and shared results for concurrent calls.

 This module will work in plain Node.js and within Meteor applications.
-By default it will cache the API result for 1 hour and assures there will be no concurrent requests to the Google API.

 To use the Google Fonts API, you need to [acquire an API key](https://developers.google.com/fonts/docs/developer_api#Auth) for server applications.